UU-Human-Evolution/1MB335/Lab4.md

 Add the new sequences to the FASTA file you created in Lab 2 and repeat the alignment with MAFFT.
 We will use this multiple sequence alignment in the coming sessions.
 Remember that these steps need to be done for both, the full mitochondrial genome as well as CytB.

----
-## Report:
-Please submit a text file with the answers to the following questions: 1, 2, 3 and 5.

----